maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 export default message;
 ```

 #### Import

 You can import modules into a file in two ways, based on if they are named exports or default exports.

 Named exports are constructed using curly braces.
 Default exports are not.

+Imports are not copies of the exports.
+They are the same object as in export file. like a live connection i.e. they point to the same object in the memory.

 ##### Import from named exports